 Each student is responsible for their own books and personal property.
 No books or other property should be left outside the lockers at any time.
 The school will not be responsible for the loss of books, personal computers, clothing, or other articles belonging to the student.
 However, theft of any kind will be dealt with most severely.
 A student taking another's property or school property is liable to expulsion.
-Items that are found should be turned in immediately to the Lost and Found (located on the lower floor) or the General Office.
+Items that are found should be turned in immediately to the Lost and Found or the General Office.
 Keeping a found item is considered theft.

 All textbooks must have the student's name written clearly inside the front cover.
-A \$5.00 fee may be charged to the student for all textbooks turned in to the Lost and Found without the student's name written on the inside.
 It is a recommended guideline that all clothing, notebooks, calculators, personal computers and equipment should be marked clearly with the student's name.
 Each and every school year, the "Lost and Found" is filled with unidentified and unclaimed items.